ONGC Recruitment 2022: Apply for over 900 posts, get direct link here

-New Delhi: The Oil and Natural Gas Corporation Limited (ONGC) has invited applications for the recruitment of over 900 Non-Executive posts in the organisation.
+ONGC Recruitment 2022: The Oil and Natural Gas Corporation Limited (ONGC) has started the application process for the recruitment of over 900 Non-Executive posts in the organisation.
 The application process began on Saturday (May 7) and the last date to apply for various non-executive posts is May 28, 2022.

 Interested and eligible candidates can apply online through the official website of ONGC: www.ongcindia.com till May 28.